Mischaël Modrikamen: Brandishing the broom

 At the November 2016, Congress of its People's Party, Modrikamen did not hesitate to brandish a broom to clean up the mess of Belgian politics, in an image evoking Governor Schwarzenegger's bid in the California elections of 2003.
 He aims to cut subsidies to inefficient government organizations or non-profit organizations.

 In the last Manifesto that he wrote for his party, Modrikamen calls for protectionist measures in order to restore an efficient industry in Belgium and Western Europe against unfair China imports.
 Wallonia was, at the end of the nineteenth century, one of the major economic centers in the world due to its coal, river network, and railways, as well as an efficient labor force and entrepreneurship.
-However it's over-reliance on mining and heavy industry and lack of diversification became apparent once other European nations rebuilt after World War One, and particularly in the 1950s, as coal declined.
+However, its over-reliance on mining and heavy industry and lack of diversification became apparent once other European nations rebuilt after World War One, and particularly in the 1950s, as coal declined.
 Modrikamen wants to restore Belgium's standing, although this would most likely require fundamental shifts in industrial policy at regional and national level, as well as a huge change in the industrial mix in Wallonia.